Veronica-Beligotti/ml-project-magic-telescope/README.md

 - fDist: distance from origin to center of ellipse [mm]
 - class: gamma (signal), hadron (background)

 Analysing such data, it is fundamental to keep in mind that, according to the authors of the dataset, simple classification accuracy is not meaningful in this case, since classifying a background event as signal is worse than classifying a signal event as background.
-For this reason, to determine which machine learning method performs best, we used the AUC score and looked at the classification results when the probability of accepting a background event as a signal is below the certain threshold.
+For this reason, to determine which machine learning method performs best, we used the AUC score and looked at the classification results when the probability of accepting a background event as a signal is below a certain threshold.
-The project was developed using the support of Google Colab and Drive in order to be able to work with the offered GPU resources.
+The project was developed using the support of Google Colab and Google Drive in order to be able to work with the offered GPU resources.

 ## The code

 ### 1_EDA_Magic.ipynb

 After downloading the data, an initial exploration of the dataset and feature distributions was performed.
 Duplicate entries were removed, and all events with a 'Width' value equal to zero were eliminated.
-This preprocessing step was essential to ensure a coherent dataset to use across all the various machine learning methods, especially the CNN.
+This preprocessing step was essential to ensure a coherent dataset to use across all the various machine learning methods, especially the CNN, where events with null Width would not have allowed for proper image generation.

-Following the study of the feature distributions and their correlation, the original features set was expanded by adding four new features:
+Following the study of the feature distributions and their correlation, the original features set was expanded by adding four new ones:

  - Eccentricity: To measure how much the event ellipse is elongated
  - Length_Width_Ratio: To quantify the direct proportionality between the major and minor axes
  - Rooted_Asym: To reduce the impact of extreme values while preserving directional information
- - Conc_Ratio: To represent the relative difference between the highest and top two pixel intensities
+ - Conc_Ratio: To represent the ratio between the highest top two pixel intensities

 Ultimately, the importance of these features was investigated to see if it was best to keep them all or to restrict their number.
 A baseline Random Forest classifier was first trained using all available features in order to establish a reference AUC score.
 Then we applied three different feature selection techniques: Variance Threshold, SelectKBest and Recursive Feature Elimination.
 For each method, the AUC scores were recalculated in order to assess the impact of feature reduction.
 The results did not show a significant difference in AUC scores; for this reason all features were kept for the subsequent machine learning training phase.